 TIP: You can turn the quickview on/off in main menu.
 If the quickview is turned off, you can display more than 64k samples in the oscilloscope screen.

-WARNING: The quickview is available only for M574 oscilloscope.
+WARNING: The quickview is available only for the oscilloscope with more than 64k memory size.

-4.3.
+4.1.3.
 Cursors and grid controls

 The cursors and grid controls are located in the left part of the main window.